Seaman's Notes

-more about this page + disclaimer I am self-studying to be a licensed canadian mariner, following the curriculum set out in publication TP2293-E, the Examination of Seafarers.
-I have no intention of sailing internationally and my knowledge and experience are contained within canadian coastal waters.
-The intention of this page is just to serve as an archive for my notes leading up to my eventual 'final exam', as it is in the timeless spirit of the mariner to share information amongst ourselves to climb up the ranks.
+more about this page + disclaimer I am studying to get my watchkeeping mate license in Canada, following the exam syllabus in TP2293-E, the Examination of Seafarers, and the Marine Personnel Regulations.
+I don't ever plan on sailing internationally and I operate entirely within near-coastal waters...
+I do not want to give anyone an impression that I discuss everything related to marine deck studies.
+The intention of this page is just to serve as an archive for my notes leading up to my eventual 'final exam', and as a place to preserve the information I share with my peers who are also working their way through their licenses.
 There are so many different terms and acronyms used in the marine world that it can be tough to keep track of everything.
 I am sharing my notes publically because I have great interest in the archival and sharing of information and I was particularily inspired by the nautical site.
-I want to create a sort of encyclopedia of modern watchkeeping-related information for myself.
+I want to create a sort of encyclopedia of modern watchkeeping-related information for myself...

 If you find any of this page difficult to read due to the design, please use the inspect element to disable parts of the css.
 And lastly if there are any inconsistencies or corrections are necessary (it is hard for me to proofread everything myself) then please reach out to me at greatbigsea446@gmail.com and I will make amendments as required.
 As well, if you are more qualified than I am or have taken any of these examinations recently, please reach out to me with any additions or exam questions so that I can improve my information database!